commenthol/uap-core/docs/specification.md

 ## `user_agent_parsers`

 The `user_agent_parsers` returns information of the `family` type of the User-Agent.
-If available the version infomation specifying the `family` may be extracted as well if available.
+If available the version information specifying the `family` may be extracted as well if available.
 Here major, minor and patch version information can be addressed or overwritten.

 | match in regex | default replacement | placeholder in replacement | note    |